 Under the Banking Act, banks must meet capital, liquidity and related risk control requirements.
-They are also required to avoid having large exposures to single counterparties.
+Banks are also required to avoid having large exposures to single counterparties.
 To enable group-level risk management, the Banking Act and regulations thereunder cover not only banks but also Bank Holding Companies.

 This risk control framework aims to be consistent with the Basel III standards set by the Basel Committee on Banking Supervision (BCBS), to the extent applied to internationally active banks (ie, banks having a branch or a banking subsidiary overseas).
+The national implementation of the finalised Basel III standards for internationally active banks starts from March 31 2024, while some banks have already complied with such standards on a voluntary basis.